Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 - M1A1 Mountain Goats now have an eject feature.
 They're particularly useful for moving a starter base into position before discarding the wheels.

 Pathfinder Settings Window
 - Added a Play Mode indicator and a button to change the play mode.
 This is only available at the Space Center.
 Pathfinder now offers three different play modes: Default, with all the bells and whistles enabled; Simplified, which reduces the number of resources and configurations you need to keep track of (which has a simplified Ore->RocketParts converter among other things); and Pristine, which just gives you nice looking modules to assemble without the hassle of things like resource extraction and conversion.
 You can find detailed descriptions of these play modes on the Pathfinder Wiki.
 To use a play mode, simply open the Pathfinder Settings Window from the Space Center, choose the mode you want, and then restart KSP.
-Pathfinder’s existing parts and plugin code will adjust accordingly.
+Pathfinder s existing parts and plugin code will adjust accordingly.
-Warning: changing Pathfinder’s play mode WILL affect your currently deployed bases.
+Warning: changing Pathfinder s play mode WILL affect your currently deployed bases.
 Custom play modes are possible, just consult the wiki.

 - Added the ability to evenly redistribute resources to all vessels within physics range.
 This happens automatically, but you can manually initiate a resource distribution from the Pathfinder Settings window.
 The Ponderosa, Casa, Doc, Hacienda, Chuckwagon, and Conestoga can all distribute their resources automatically if you opt-in.
 To enable an individual part, simply right-click on the part and make sure that the Distributor is set to "ON."
 To enable resource distribution on all parts that have the capability on the currently focused vessel, go to the Pathfinder Settings window and press the Distribution button until it says "ON."
 If you want to prevent a part's individual resource from being distributed, then be sure to lock the resource.
 NOTE: Resource distribution favors parts with converters that have required resources (such as the greenhouse's Dirt).
 Resources will fill parts that have converters with required resources first before distributing the remainder to other parts.
 For more information, consult the wiki.